A Hilbert space approach to singularities of functions

 In Section \ref{polar-vectors}, Theorem \ref{4.3}, we shall also establish an alternative description of the polar space in terms of definable vectors. \begin{theorem} If $\calh$ is infinite-dimensional and $\phi$ is a pseudomultiplier of $\calh$ then $\calp_\phi=\ov{\mathbf{D}_\phi }\setminus \mathbf{D}_\phi$. \end{theorem}

-In Theorem \ref{4.2} we shall prove that every singular vector of a pseudomultiplier can be presented in a unique way as the sum of a polar vector and an ambiguous vector.
+In Theorem \ref{4.2} we shall prove that every singular vector of a pseudomultiplier can be represented in a unique way as the sum of a polar vector and an ambiguous vector.

 \begin{theorem} Let $\cal H$ be a Hilbert function space on a set $\Omega$.
 Let $\varphi$ be a pseudomultiplier of $\calh$. $\cal{ P}_\varphi$ is a closed subspace of $\cal{ H}$ and

 \end{theorem}